Al Jolson: Legacy and influence

 According to California historians Stephanie Barron and Sheri Bernstein, "few artists have done as much to publicize California as did Al Jolson" who performed and wrote the lyrics for "California, Here I Come".
 It is considered the unofficial song of California.
 Another example is the 1928 song "Golden Gate" (Dave Dreyer, Joseph Meyer, Billy Rose & Jolson).

+Jolson's short 1926 film A Plantation Act, which was presumed to be a lost film by 1933, would eventually be rediscovered and restored by April 1995.
+Several rediscovered recordings of Jolson which are considered to be in public domain, such as the earliest recording of “Rock-a-bye Your Baby with a Dixie Melody,” a few obscurities, and a variety of radio appearances, would be re-released in April 2024 as part of the album Al Jolson: Rediscovered.